 These kinds of references can paint a vastly different picture of a freelancer.
 For example, one can be a dedicated worker, but have attitude issues.

 Do you quickly need some kind of proof?
 Consider asking for testimonials.
 Testimonials are faster for everyone involved, and they provide feedback from more people.
 It takes a few seconds to read a testimonial, but it can take hours to track down a reference.
+Also, you should make sure that (if needed) your hired freelancers are capable of using your marketing agency software.

 6. Secure Regular Communication